Global MiM - Global Economic Transformation & Technology Track

 - Bourse d'Excellence from the French Embassy

-- The France Excellence scholarship program of the French Embassy in Vietnam
+- The France Excellence scholarship programme of the French Embassy in Vietnam

 The Master in Management, Global Economic Transformation & Technology (GETT) is a programme comprising two years of academic studies and one year of professional immersion or work experience.
 Studying in three prestigious institutions in Paris, Seoul and Berkeley, California, you will acquire the managerial talents wanted by companies seeking to meet the needs of sustainable development and the challenges of disruptive change caused by advances in information and technology.